22 Digital Business Trends for 2023

 Further reading: Product Management and the Build Trap

 4. Ecosystem Mapping

 Customer centricity, sadly, is a problem rather than a solution.
 We know enough today, this far into the 21st century, to understand that we are facing systemic problems as a global community, the likes of which the world has never seen before.
 Looking at all these problems, we need our best and brightest minds to work on equitable, inclusive, sustainable futures and bring them into existence within a rather short time span.— Sebastian Mueller, Stop Being Customer Centric.

 From racist and gender-biased AI algorithms to “surveillance capitalism”, the environmental impact of cryptocurrency mining, and the rampant rise of online misinformation and hate speech—the adverse impacts of digital products and services on people and the planet are increasing.

 Digital product design generally focuses on target customers or users.
-However, compelling cases can be made for product teams to incorporate broader stakeholder-focused exercises into their processes.
+However, compelling cases can be made for teams to consider all the stakeholders in an ecosystem.
 This could potentially help organizations create more equitable, responsible, and sustainable digital products, services, and programs.

 Corporate Digital Responsibility (CDR) is a set of practices and behaviors that help an organization use data and digital technologies in ways that are perceived as socially, economically, and environmentally responsible.— The CDR Manifesto

 Digital is no longer just the design or IT department’s responsibility.
 Digital products, services, and practices touch every department within an organization.
 For most forward-thinking organizations, it’s just how business is done.